-- (1) A denial of the right of a student to take part in any school function for any period greater than ten (10) school days; - (2) A separation from school attendance for the remainder of the current semester or current year unless the student is permitted to complete required examinations in order to receive credit for courses taken in the current semester or current year. - b.
-Generally, an expulsion will not be longer than the remainder of the school year in which the expulsion took affect if the misconduct occurred during the first semester.
-If the misconduct occurred during the second semester of the school year, a principal may request that an expulsion remain in effect through the following summer session and/or the first semester of the following school year. - c.
-An expulsion for a full school year may be for fewer than the total number of student days in a full school year when such expulsion results in the loss of school credit for two school semesters, or for two school semesters and a summer session. - d.
-An expulsion for violation of the rule against knowingly possessing, handling, or transmitting a firearm, while under the jurisdiction of the School Corporation, will be for a full calendar year, as set out in Article II, Section 8, f., below. - e.
-The expulsion process offers the opportunity for a student due process meeting (See Article III, below). - f.
+- i.
+A denial of the right of a student to take part in any school function for any period greater than ten (10) days; - ii.
+A separation from school attendance for the remainder of the current semester of current year unless the student is permitted to complete required examinations in order to receive credit for courses taken in the current semester or current year. - b.
+In accordance with the due process procedures defined in this policy, a student may be expelled from school for a period no longer than the remainder of the current semester plus the following semester, with the exception of a violation Section II.8.f below. - a.
+An expulsion for violation of the rule against knowingly possessing, handling, or transmitting a firearm, while under the jurisdiction of the School Corporation, will be for a full calendar year, as set out in Article II, Section 8, f., below. - b.
+The expulsion process offers the opportunity for a student due process meeting (See Article III, below).

+- c.
 An expulsion that takes effect more than three (3) weeks before the beginning of the second semester of a school year must be reviewed before the beginning of the second semester.
 An expulsion that will remain in effect during the first semester of the following school year must be reviewed before the beginning of the school year.
 Such reviews shall be conducted by the Superintendent or his/her designee after notice of the review has been given to the student and the student's parent or guardian.
-The review is limited to newly discovered evidence or evidence of changes in the student's circumstances occurring since the original expulsion meeting and may lead to a recommendation that the student be reinstated for that semester. - g.
-A principal may require a student who is a least sixteen (16) years of age and who wishes to enroll after an expulsion to attend an alternative program. - h.
+The review is limited to newly discovered evidence or evidence of changes in the student's circumstances occurring since the original expulsion meeting and may lead to a recommendation that the student be reinstated for that semester. - d.
+A principal may require a student who is at least sixteen (16) years of age and who wishes to enroll after an expulsion to attend an alternative program. - e.
 The Board has voted to not hear any appeals on the decision of the Expulsion Examiner.